amaurymaille/IsaacDocs/docs/ProjectileParams.md

 ### Bullet·Flags {: aria-label='Variables' }
 [ ](#){: .abrep .tooltip .badge }
 #### int BulletFlags  {: .copyable aria-label='Variables' }

+A bitmask of the desired [ProjectileFlags](enums/ProjectileFlags.md) you want on this new projectile.
+These can later be changed by accessing the [EntityProjectile](EntityProjectile.md) and using [EntityProjectile.ProjectileFlags](EntityProjectile.md#projectileflags).

 ___
 ### Change·Flags {: aria-label='Variables' }